ten7/hosting-drupal-on-kubernetes/lab02_deployments.md

 NAME   READY   UP-TO-DATE   AVAILABLE   AGE web    1/1     1            1           8m52s
 ```
-2. Like with nodes, we can also describe the deployment:
+2. Like with nodes, we can also describe the Deployment:
 ```shell
 kubectl --kubeconfig="/path/to/kubeconfig.yml" describe deployment web
 ```